get started today

 • Severe allergic reaction

-Another serious complication of Semaglutide is the risk of thyroid tumors and cancer.
-For this reason, Semaglutide is not recommended for anyone with a personal or family history of thyroid cancer.
+Another serious complication of semaglutide is the risk of thyroid tumors and cancer.
+For this reason, semaglutide is not recommended for anyone with a personal or family history of thyroid cancer.

 It is important to talk with your doctor at length about the risks of taking any medications beforehand.
 Do plenty of research and ask questions when you speak with your provider.
 Also, make sure to tell your doctor about any other medications you are on and any health issues you currently have.

 Semaglutide is not recommended for women who are pregnant or breastfeeding since it is not known if the medication will harm the baby.
-Make sure to tell your doctor if you have kidney, gallbladder or pancreas issues since Semaglutide may not be a good choice for you.
+Make sure to tell your doctor if you have kidney, gallbladder or pancreas issues since semaglutide may not be a good choice for you.

 Off-Label Uses and Alternatives to Semaglutide and Ozempic

-Some versions of Semaglutide are FDA-approved for weight loss, such as Wegovy.
+Some versions of semaglutide are FDA-approved for weight loss, such as Wegovy.
 This means that your doctor can prescribe the Wegovy for weight loss and it is not considered an “off-label use”.
 However, Ozempic is FDA-approved for treating diabetes so using Ozempic for weight loss is considered an off-label use of the drug.

 Semaglutide and Ozempic are not for everyone.
 You may need to consider alternatives to these medications for several reasons.
-Some alternatives to Semaglutide and Ozempic are listed below.
+Some alternatives to semaglutide and Ozempic are listed below.

 Saxenda

 Saxenda is also a GLP-1 receptor agonist.
 This medication is FDA-approved for weight loss in individuals who have diabetes.
-The active ingredient in Saxenda is Liraglutide which works in the same way as Semaglutide since it is also a GLP-1 agonist.
-The main difference between Saxenda and Semaglutide is that Saxenda is a daily injection while Semaglutide is usually injected weekly.
+The active ingredient in Saxenda is Liraglutide which works in the same way as semaglutide since it is also a GLP-1 agonist.
+The main difference between Saxenda and semaglutide is that Saxenda is a daily injection while semaglutide is usually injected weekly.

 Tirzepatide

-Compounded Tirzepatide offered by Ahara is prescribed in a unique dose and formula that is best for you.
+Compounded tirzepatide offered by Ahara is prescribed in a unique dose and formula that is best for you.
 Our weight loss program is fully online and will give you all of the support you need to get the most out of your weight loss journey.

 Making the Right Choice for Weight Loss

-When comparing Semaglutide with Ozempic, the two are the same in many ways.
-The main difference is that Ozempic is the brand name and Semaglutide is the generic name.
+When comparing semaglutide with Ozempic, the two are the same in many ways.
+The main difference is that Ozempic is the brand name and semaglutide is the generic name.

 Semaglutide may be sold under other brand names as well like Wegovy.
-You must work closely with a doctor in order to get prescribed Semaglutide and determine if it is a safe choice for you.
+You must work closely with a doctor in order to get prescribed semaglutide and determine if it is a safe choice for you.

 Take control of your health.